6 Benefits Of Reading With Kids

 Reading is therapy.
 By shifting focus to characters and stories, reading offers kids an “escape” from their own worries and stress.

 Relaxes mind and body

 In an immediate way, reading helps kids find calmness in their bodies.
 As brains settle and focus, bodies tend to slow down and follow.
 Also, the rhythm of language can soothe and relax, much like the rhythm of rocking, bouncing – or swinging.

 Builds skills and confidence

 Many studies show that kids who are read to are more likely to do well in all areas of formal learning, leading to increased confidence in themselves and their abilities in general.

 When kids reach new stages or are faced with unfamiliar and potentially stressful experiences, reading about a character who is faced with similar challenges can build coping skills.
 And reading about things not yet encountered is a great way to help kids prepare to try new things.

 Through books kids learn to express themselves and relate to others.
 When they witness the interactions between characters in books they gain valuable communication skills.
 And (Bonus!), reading builds the vocabulary they need to communicate well.

 Books can help kids understand how others feel, learn to care for feelings, as well as develop and practice empathy.
 Through stories kids are drawn out of themselves to bond with another being, to see and feel an experience from a different point of view.

 There are so many reasons to read with kids.
-Beyond these 6 are many, many others, the most immediate being the simple joy of spending time together sharing a good book.
+The most immediate being the simple joy of spending time together sharing a good book.